 In 1983, I began formally studying Fine Art at the University of Montana, followed by Commercial Art at the Art Institute of Seattle about a year or two later.
 While at the U of M, I studied ceramics and painting.
 At the Art Institute I received an excellent design and painting education thanks to Bill Cumming, Fred Griffin, and Annette Bauman.
 I left both institutions early, to study painting independently.

 In the past I worked predominantly in acrylic, and occasionally, casein.
 I was creating representational works which were not based on observation.
-Two years ago I decided to work entirely from observation, with a muted and limited pallette.
+Around 2011 I decided to work entirely from observation, with a muted and limited palette.
 I learned a great deal through this work; which was based on measuring in order to help me better understand spatial relationships.
 I felt a strong desire to see what this could bring to my work.
 I mostly worked on portrait and figurative paintings, in oil.

 Currently, informed by my new understanding of observing, I am making small works that help me further refine the "how" of my process.
 I am interested in integrating more color into my palette by experimenting on smaller panels.